INTRODUCTION

 Alcohol disrupts the digestive system by irritating the stomach lining and altering gut bacteria.
 It can slow digestion, leading to bloating, acid reflux and discomfort.
 Excessive alcohol intake may also reduce the absorption of essential nutrients, weakening overall health and wellbeing.
 Choosing to limit alcohol consumption helps restore gut balance, improve digestion and prevent gastrointestinal issues.
 A healthier gut contributes to better immunity, improved metabolism and overall health and wellbeing.
 Adding probiotic-rich foods to your diet can further support gut recovery and enhance nutrient absorption.

-- Reduced risk of high blood pressure and heart disease.
+- Protect the Heart: Cutting back lowers the risk of high blood pressure and heart disease, strengthening cardiovascular health over time.

 HEALTHIER ALTERNATIVES TO ALCOHOL

-- Sparkling water with a splash of citrus or mint for a refreshing, alcohol-free drink.
+- Sparkling Water with a Twist: A splash of citrus or mint transforms sparkling water into a refreshing, alcohol-free option that feels vibrant and uplifting.

 PRACTICAL TIPS TO REDUCE ALCOHOL CONSUMPTION